open/close all folders

 He blinks, shakes his head, and walks quickly to the bar.

-- On Razi's route, the gang is throwing a potluck party and Diego brings a healthy vegetable platter.JD: You're uninvited.
+- The gang is throwing a potluck party and Diego brings a healthy vegetable platter from the grocery store.JD: You're uninvited.

 - In Razi's second season, he gives the protagonist an enchanted ring that will allow her to temporarily disguise herself via illusion.
 When they finally get around to testing it out, she runs into a snag: she has to envision the person she wants to disguise herself as in as much detail as possible, and despite her best efforts, she can't get her mind off Razi long enough to turn into anyone but him.Razi: You know, I've dreamed this one before.
 It usually ends pretty well.